Data-driven Policy Transfer with Imprecise Perception Simulation: Guided Learning

 We propose the following input processing: the DEM is converted into two matrices of the same shape---one with NaNs replaced by zeros, and the other with ones in measured cells and zeros in cells with NaNs (this part of architecture is shared with the GANs described in~\autoref{sec:cgan}).
 Each of these matrices is fed into its own convolutional layer, and their outputs are multiplied.
 This effectively means normalizing each patch covered by a~convolutional filter by the number of measured values in this patch.
 From this layer on, no NaN values are in the network, the output of the convolution is flattened, concatenated with the 1D inputs (robot orientation, flipper angles) and finally enters a~fully connected layer, whose output are the four desired flipper angles.

-The regressor network is trained using a~standard algorithm (Adam optimizer with gradient clipping) to minimize the error between the predicted flipper target positions and those provided in the dataset.
-The dataset is randomly divided into training and test parts and quality assessment of the planning is based on the test error.
+The regressor network is optimized using gradient descent to minimize the error between the predicted flipper target positions and those provided in the dataset.
+The dataset is randomly divided into training and test parts.